 What are the powers of the HMRC?

 Over the last few years, HMRC has been radically strengthening its resources for tackling tax avoidance and evasion.
 The result has been a constant flow of new and strengthened powers.
 These powers can be grouped into four categories:

 In addition, further powers have been granted to allow HMRC to deal with cross-border tax avoidance and evasion.

 Tax law is extremely complicated.
-To create a persuasive, strong defence, your barrister needs to have an in-depth understanding of both domestic and international tax law.
+To create a persuasive, strong defence, your tax offences barrister needs to have an in-depth understanding of both domestic and international tax law.
 I can give you the confidence that when instructing me, you will be working with a barrister who has the expertise and contacts to ensure expert evidence in your defence is obtained and robustly presented to the Court.